5-Pass Matching Pipeline

 Overview

-Pass 1: The Anchor
+Pass 1: Anchor

 - Exact amount match (to the cent)